 I wanted a challenge I could squeeze in to a week and, as you might be aware, I’m rather fond of islands.
-Amidst research, to my absolute delight, I discovered that Fuerteventura translates (according to Wikipedia...) to “great adventure”.
+Amidst research, to my absolute delight, I discovered that Fuerteventura translates (according to Wikipedia...) to “strong adventure”.
 PERFECT!

 Following long distance walking trail the GR131, we ran the length of Fuerteventura - 100 miles - in 4 consecutive days!

 A fun mini adventure to cycle 281km from London to Paris in (almost) 24 hours with some friends!
 Check out the quick edit of a brilliant weekend below.